jassimabdullatheef/jassim.in/src/routes/blog/posts/how-social-media-lost-its-way.md

 Ethics became optional.
 Engagement became the only metric that mattered.

-We were no longer users but targets—pulled into a digital hunting ground where our focus, our impulses, and even our emotions could be monetized.
+We were no longer users but targets—pulled into a digital hunting ground where our focus [sn: Yup, we are an invisible prey and we don't even know it.], our impulses, and even our emotions could be monetized.

 ---